HYCIDE LAUNCHES NEWARK ISSUE, EXHIBITION SEPT 6

-The museum event, from 6 p.m. to 9 p.m. will feature an installation of photographs made around the city of Newark, a mixture of street photography, documentary portraiture and photo-based art.
-It includes a selection of critically acclaimed work by artist Manuel Acevedo, plus a photo booth for guests, mad from an entrance door to the former Baxter Terrace Housing project.
-There will also be live music and refreshments.
-READ MORE
+The free museum event, from 6 p.m. to 9 p.m., will feature an art installation by photographer and filmmaker Akintola Hanif and artist-photographer Nick Kline of photographs made around the city: a mixture of street photography, documentary portraiture and photo-based art.
+It includes a selection of images by HYCIDE Editor-in-Chief Aknitola Hanif, Newark issue Guest Editor Nick Kline, work by Newark-born artist Manuel Acevedo and by Rutgers University Newark photography students.

 It will also include photo booth for guests, created from an entrance door from the former Baxter Terrace housing projects.
 There will be live music and refreshments.
 The event will help close out the museum’s summer-long “New Jersey Arts Annual in Fine Art, Ready or Not” show, which runs through Sept.
 7. The HYCIDE event is free and open to the public.

 The Newark issue was created to document of a city on the cusp of potential transformation as redevelopment plans are realized and many see signs of impending gentrification.